natenka/pyneng-book-en/docs/source/book/additional_info/old_str_formatting.rst

     In [6]: print("%-15s %-15s %-15s" % (vlan, mac, intf))
     100             aabb.cc80.7000  Gi0/1

-You can also use string formatting to influence the display of numbers.
+You can also use string formatting to influence the appearance of numbers.

-For example, you can specify how many digits to display after comma:
+For example, you can specify how many digits to show after comma:

 .. code:: python